 5. MaxKare Foot Spa/Bath Massager with Heat Bubbles

-The final model is the best cheap foot bath massager and currently the cheapest of the five models in this guide.
+The final model is the best affordable foot bath massager and is currently the most affordable of the five models in this guide.
 This model is certainly a step up from our top-rated budget foot spas, but it’s certainly not on the same level as the models above.
 The main upgrade offered by this unit compared to budget models is heat control.